The future of occupational health screening

 Enhanced assessment methods

-There’s a growing focus on testing frequencies above the conventional range (0.25 to 8 kHz), specifically between 8 kHz and 16 kHz.
+Testing is increasingly focused on higher frequencies than the usual range (0.25 to 8 kHz).
+This focus is on frequencies from 8 kHz to 16 kHz.
 Research suggesting that this can detect Noise-Induced Hearing Loss (NIHL) earlier.8

 Figure 2: Adapted from "Audiogram with extended high frequencies